syncfusion-content/winui-docs/winui/localization.md

 You can create .resw files for any language by following the steps below,

+N> You can get the default resource files of all Syncfusion WinUI libraries from [GitHub](https://github.com/syncfusion/winui-controls-localization-resource-files).

 1) Right click your project and add new folder named Resources.

 2) Add another folder and name the folder name as culture name.
 For example, you have to give name as de for German culture.
 Find the supported culture codes from [here](https://docs.microsoft.com/en-us/windows/uwp/app-resources/how-rms-matches-lang-tags)